roryprimrose/ModelBuilder/README.md

 A BuildStrategyCompiler provides the ability to define the configuration options of the above extensibility points and can compile a BuildStrategy.
 There is an inbuilt compiler that provides a default configuration to provide an out of the box BuildStrategy.

 ### CompilerModules
-The behaviour of ModelBuilder is to create a BuildStrategy using a pre-defined BuildStrategyCompiler that includes a default configuration.
-It then scans for CompilerModules in the loaded assemblies to support additional configuration of the BuildStrategyCompiler before compiling a BuildStrategy.
+A CompilerModule defines a reusable configuration that can apply to a BuildStrategyCompiler.

 Using a CompilerModule is the easiest mechanism of configuring the default BuildStrategy.
-Simply by creating a class that implements ICompilerModule will cause the class to be executed on the first call to Model.Create&lt;T&gt;.
+Simply create a class that implements ICompilerModule to define the custom configuration for a BuildStrategyCompiler.

 ```
 public class MyCustomCompilerModule : ICompilerModule